dojo/docs/developer/design/loader.rst

 and "myProject/RadioButton") and that the value of these three modules is as given by the `dojo.declare` applications, not the `dojo.provide` applications.

 Right about now, you're probably asking why this matters.
-Here why: you can now write...
+Here's why: you can now write...

 .. code-block :: javascript